One of Few Schools to Offer Music Industry

 The Princeton Review.
 These courses provide a nice complement to the core music courses.

-“I chose MU’s music industry concentration because it had exactly what I wanted: music AND business classes in one major.
+“I chose Monmouth’s music industry concentration because it had exactly what I wanted: music AND business classes in one major.
 I felt that having both types of classes would prepare me for any role in the music business, whether it’s performance, management, producing, publishing, or marketing.”

 —Kitty Dorsey, BA, ’13